-This story is featured in Time, Engadget and a Top 10 Most Read on Medium.
+This story was featured in Time, Engadget and a Medium Top 10 Most Read.

 What The Hell Was Megadeth, Arizona?

 20 years ago today, the first website for a band debuted in cyberspace

 “The music industry’s first runaway hit on the web” — Interactive Age

 This is the story of how an unlikely threesome—a girl, a heavy metal band and their fans — pioneered the web at its infancy, bucked the status quo and proved that the Internet wasn’t a fad.